bentomhall/nih-system/Equipment.md

 **_Fishing Tackle._** This kit includes a wooden rod, silken line, corkwood bobbers, steel hooks, lead sinkers, velvet lures, and narrow netting.
 Healer’s Kit.
 This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Wisdom (Medicine) check.

 **_Holy Symbol._** A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
-Appendix PH-B "Fantasy-Historical Pantheons" lists the symbols commonly associated with many gods in the multiverse.
-A cleric or paladin can use a holy symbol as a spellcasting focus.
-To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.
+To use the symbol as a focus, the caster must hold it in hand, wear it visibly, or bear it on a shield.

 **_Holy Water._** As an action, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.
 A cleric or paladin may create holy water by performing a special ritual.
-The ritual takes 1 hour to perform, uses 25 gp worth of powdered silver, and requires the caster to expend a 1st-level spell slot.
+The ritual takes 1 hour to perform and consumes 25 gp worth of powdered silver.

 **_Hunting Trap._** When you use your action to set it, this trap forms a saw-toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 13 Dexterity saving throw or take 1d4 piercing damage and stop moving.
 Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 feet long).
 A creature can use its action to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 piercing damage to the trapped creature.